Philosophy

 • Q4.
 What is the future of Nakashima as it approaches its 100th anniversary?

-A. Today, Nakashima is not just manufacturing propellers.
+Today, Nakashima is not just manufacturing propellers.
 We are evolving into a specialist company that optimizes propulsion performance, to support ships throughout their entire life cycle.
 We are aiming to become an irreplaceable partner for ship owners and other clients and to have an outstanding presence in the world.
 The younger generation in our company is taking the lead in implementing reforms to achieve these goals, and I have great confidence in them.